-If you send and receive a lot of messages, the Messages app can take up a lot of space on your iPhone or iPad.
+If you send and receive a lot of text messages, the Messages app can take up a significant of space on your iPhone or iPad.
 Not only does it store your text message history, but it also keeps photo and video attachments you’ve received.
-All this data then takes up iCloud space as part of your backups, too.
+Here’s how to free up that space if you’re running low.

 See How Much Space the Messages App is Using

-To prevent messages from building up forever and taking up a larger and larger amount of space, you can set all messages to expire after a certain period of time.
-The Messages app will automatically delete them when they’re old enough.
+To prevent messages from building up forever and taking up a larger and larger amount of storage space, you can set all messages to delete themselves after a certain period of time.

-Bear in mind that any messages deleted will be gone forever.
-If you want to keep a record of your messages–or keep certain messages forever–you won’t want to have them deleted automatically.
+Bear in mind, though, that any messages that do get deleted will be gone forever.
+So if you want to keep a record of your messages or keep certain messages forever, you probably won’t want to have them deleted automatically.
 To change this setting, open up the Settings app and tap on “Messages.”

-You might be familiar with one way to delete messages and attachments in the Messages app, which is by long-pressing it, tapping “More,” selecting the messages you want to delete, and tapping the trash can.
-But this is the slowest way to do this, and you’ll have to hunt through your conversations to find all those images that you want to delete.
+You might be familiar with one way to delete messages and attachments in the Messages app, which is by long-pressing on a message or photo, tapping “More”, selecting what you want to delete, and tapping the trash can.
+But this is the slowest way to do it, and you’ll have to hunt through your conversations to find all those images that you want to delete.

 Delete Entire Conversation Threads

 If Messages is using a lot of space, image attachments are likely to blame, so simply deleting text conversations may not help enough.
-However, if you have long conversations full of text messages, they might take up quite a bit of space.
-You can delete them and free up that space, assuming you don’t want to keep those conversations and look at them in the future.
+However, if you have long conversations full of text messages, they might take up quite a bit more space than you think.
+You can delete them and free up that space, assuming you don’t want to keep those conversations.

-You can delete an entire conversation thread in the Messages app by swiping left on it and tapping “Delete.”
-This will delete all messages in the thread and any attachments.
+You can delete an entire conversation thread in the Messages app by swiping left on it and tapping “Delete”.
+This will delete all messages in the thread, as well as all media attachments.

-To bulk delete multiple conversation threads at once, tap the “Edit” button on the main screen and select multiple conversations.
-Tap “Delete” at the bottom-right corner of the screen to delete them.
+To bulk-delete multiple conversation threads at once, tap the “Edit” button on the main Messages screen and select multiple conversations.
+Tap “Delete” in the bottom-right corner of the screen to delete them.